ahw/vim-hooks/README.md

 My only non-webdev example.
 I don't know, maybe you're into collecting data.
 This will log out timestamps each time you enter and exit a new buffer in Vim.
 Your working tree is below.
-Note that `.bufleave.vimhook` is sym-linked to `.bufenter.vimhook` so the same script is used to handle two events.
+Note that `.bufleave.vimhook.sh` is sym-linked to `.bufenter.vimhook.sh` so the same script is used to handle two events.

 ```
 .
-├── .bufenter.vimhook
+├── .bufenter.vimhook.sh
-├── .bufleave.vimhook -> .bufenter.vimhook # this is a symlink
+├── .bufleave.vimhook.sh -> .bufenter.vimhook.sh # this is a symlink
 ├── _colors.scss
 ├── src
 │   ├── app.js